 Question (b) Scenic resources: No Impact.
-No state- or locally-designated scenic highway is visible from the project site, nor is the site visible from any nearby designated scenic highway since there are none in the vicinity of the project area.
+No state- or locally-designated scenic highway is visible from the project site, nor is the site visible from any nearby designated scenic highway.
+The nearest designated State Scenic Highway is a section of Interstate 5, approximately 11.5 miles to the west of the project site.
 Because the project site is not located within the viewshed of a designated scenic highway, there would be no impact to scenic resources within a scenic highway.
 No impact would result with implementation of the dairy expansion project, and no mitigation would be required.

 Question (c) Visual character: Less-than-significant Impact.
 Developed agricultural uses in the vicinity range from irrigated cropland to animal confinement facilities.
-Though the existing dairy facilities are visible from perimeter roads, their appearance is a common sight in rural areas of Merced County, and the visual effects of the animal confinement facilities are reasonable and expected in the context of the County's Agricultural land use designation.
+Though the existing dairy facilities are visible from perimeter roads and nearby recreation areas, their appearance is a common sight in rural areas of Merced County, and the visual effects of the animal confinement facilities are reasonable and expected in the context of the County's Agricultural land use designation.
 The proposed expanded dairy facilities would appear similar to existing uses on the project site and in the project area, and would continue to be considered common and appropriate to the region by most viewers.
 Since the proposed project is consistent with the existing and planned agricultural uses of the area, implementation of the project would not degrade the existing visual character of the site or surroundings.
 This would be a less-than-significant impact, and no mitigation would be required.

 Question (d) New source of light or glare: Less-than-significant Impact.
-Existing night lighting in the area of active dairy facilities includes building-mounted fluorescent or LED lighting on animal housing structures and the milking parlor.
-As fluorescent lighting requires maintenance or repair, they are replaced with LED fixtures.
-The proposed expansion would result in at least one new yard light at the proposed manure separator location.
-While there are residences in the vicinty of active dairy operations, which are considered sensitive receptors for nighttime light and glare, County standards require that all new lighting be directed away from or be properly shaded to eliminate light trespass or glare within a project or onto surrounding properties.
+Night lighting at the facilities includes building-mounted lighting on the milking parlor and animal housing structures, and yard lighting near the office and residence at the south dairy facility.
+Light fixtures consist of fluorescent and LED bulbs.
+Some existing lighting would be eliminated with removal of the existing storage building, residence, old milking parlor, shade barns, commodity barns and corrals; the proposed dairy expansion includes new building-mounted lighting on the proposed structures.
+While there are residences in the vicinty of active dairy operations, which are considered sensitive receptors for nighttime light and glare, County standards require that all lighting be directed away from or be properly shaded to eliminate light trespass or glare within a project or onto surrounding properties.
 Since any new lighting would be installed in compliance with County standards, the project would not create a new source of light or glare which would adversely affect day or nighttime views in the area, and no mitigation would be required.